deevdz/final-project/README.md

 * [Amazon S3](https://aws.amazon.com/free/storage/) - Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
 Used to store staticfiles and media folders and files.

 Further details on all Python packages used on this project can be found in the requirements.txt file.

+#### Installed Apps

+* [django-taggit](https://django-taggit.readthedocs.io/en/latest/) - is a reusable Django application designed to make adding tagging to your project easy and fun.
+* [AllAuth](https://django-allauth.readthedocs.io/en/latest/overview.html) - Supports multiple authentication schemes (e.g. login by user name, or by e-mail), as well as multiple strategies for account verification (ranging from none to e-mail verification).

 <details>
 <summary>CLICK HERE to expand the full requirements.txt details.</summary>